RediSearch/RSCoordinator/README.md

 ```

-This creates two file called `module-oss.so` and `module-enterprise.so` in /build, and from here on, you can run it inside redis oss cluster.
+This creates two files called `module-oss.so` and `module-enterprise.so` in /build, and from here on, you can run it inside redis oss cluster.

 ## Running RSCoordinator